 Why?
 A professional facial includes extractions which you shouldn't do yourself at home.
 When done improperly, extractions can scar your skin or cause broken capillaries or hyperpigmentation -- something you definitely don't want!

 The home facial works best when done in conjunction with regular facials by an esthetician you trust.
 Using the products she has recommended as right for your skin type, you can usually lengthen the time between your facial at the spa.
+Here are the steps for a DIY facial.

-Cleanse Your Skin.
 Pull your hair back with a clip or headband so you have access to the whole face, neck and décolleté.
 Cleanse your skin with an on a round cotton pad.
 Stabilize the delicate skin around the eye by pressing your middle finger on the skin outside the eye along the eye socket.

 Gently wipe your eyelid with the cotton, starting near your nose and making little downward movements until you reach the other side of the eyelid.
 Repeat if necessary to get all mascara and eyeshadow off.
 Then fold the cotton round in half and wipe it gently underneath the eye.
 Repeat on the other eye with a fresh cotton pad.
 Then cleanse your lips with another small cotton pad with cleanser.